hidmic/cps/readme.md

 ==========================

-This is the repository for the Common Build Specification; a mechanism for describing how to build and distribute a software package such that it may be easily performed by any build tool.
+This is the repository for the Common Build Specification; a mechanism for describing how to build and distribute a software package.

 If you have [Sphinx](http://www.sphinx-doc.org/) installed, the provided `Makefile` may also be used to render the latest version of the specification